GiorgioMorales/GiorgioMorales/README.md

 ### Hi there 👋

 I am a PhD student in computer science at Montana State University and a current member of the Numerical Intelligent Systems Laboratory (NISL).
-I hold a BS in mechatronic engineering from National University of Engineering, Peru, and an MS in computer science from Montana State University, USA.
-My research interests are Deep Learning, Explainable Machine Learning, Automated Machine Learning, and Computer Vision.
+I hold a BS in mechatronic engineering from the National University of Engineering, Peru, and an MS in computer science from Montana State University, USA.
+My research interests are Deep Learning, Explainable Machine Learning, Automated Machine Learning, Computer Vision, and Precision Agriculture.

 - 🔭 I’m currently working on the [On-Field Precision Experiment](https://sites.google.com/site/ofpeframework/home) project.
 - 🌱 I’m currently learning about Uncertainty Quantification.